-- End of 2025: Bring a proposal to City Council for consideration. - 2026: Implement program per City Council recommendation. - Resource implications: allocate eligible local funds; provide staffing or contract assistance to administer program; seek grants other financial assistance; explore partnerships for leveraging staffing and resources.
+- End of 2025: Bring a proposal for City Council consideration of a possible pilot program of up to \$100,000 to leverage matching funds. - 2026: Implement program per City Council approval. - Ongoing: Continue funding the program beyond the pilot period based on available matching opportunities. - Resource implications: allocate eligible local funds; provide staffing or contract assistance to administer program; seek grants other financial assistance; explore partnerships for leveraging staffing and resources.